Will lockdown be extended in Bengaluru beyond July 22?

 Speculation has been rife about the lockdown in Bengaluru being extended by another week in order to curb the spread of COVID-19.
 The clarification by the BBMP chief comes in the backdrop of Chief Minister, B S Yediyurappa making it clear that the lockdown will not be extended for any reason.

-We will follow the government orders.
+We will follow government orders.
 There is no question of lockdown, the BBMP chief told reporters.

 India’s COVID-19 recovery stands at 6,77,422